Matercan/hoshimi-dots/README.md

 - Also get the apps of the dotfiles before actually making the dotfiles work?
 - If you want shell integration, you should probably work at getting ghostty although I'm sure other places have it too

+Also my hyprland.conf is very similar to the regular hyprland.conf so I wouldn't recommend stowing it because yours is probably better than mine

 Here's some useless screenshots for you to gape and gaw at

 ![afbeelding](https://github.com/user-attachments/assets/d3482df2-9459-409f-a219-3d13bef30665)